Skip to main content

 • Vomiting

-Omeprazole is sometimes combined with the antibiotics clarithromycin and amoxicillin to treat H. pylori infection of the stomach lining, an infection associated with gastritis (irritation of the stomach lining) and ulcer formation.
-When combined with these antibiotics, the most common adverse effects of omeprazole combination therapies are:
+Omeprazole is sometimes combined with the antibiotics clarithromycin and amoxicillin to treat H. pylori, an infection linked to gastritis (irritation of the stomach lining) and stomach ulcers.
+The most common adverse effects of combining omeprazole with these medications are:

 • Diarrhea